grissinibread/edgeLords/README.md

 3. Refer to formatting files (if included) to print your outputs

 4. Submissions must include a writeup of the challenge of at least 100 words describing your process, decisions, and collaborations.
+Submit [here](https://forms.office.com/r/EpznHcui5b).

 5. Any additional questions please email **rodri1582@csusm.edu**, **avdey001@csusm.edu**, **acm.csu.san.marcos@gmail.com**